fastmcp-me/github-action-trigger-mcp/README.md

   - Required parameters: `owner` (repository owner, username or organization) and `repo` (repository name)
   - Optional parameters: `token` (GitHub personal access token, optional)
   - Returns information about the latest 2 releases

+- `enable_pull_request_automerge` - Enable auto-merge for a specific pull request
+  - Required parameters:
+    - `owner`: Repository owner (username or organization)
+    - `repo`: Repository name
+    - `pull_number`: The pull request number
+  - Optional parameters:
+    - `merge_method`: The merge method to use (MERGE, SQUASH, or REBASE, default: MERGE)
+    - `token`: GitHub personal access token (optional)
+  - Returns success status and pull request information
+  - Note: This will automatically merge the PR when all required checks pass and approvals are met

 ## Installation